 For the 2022-23 school year, most Denver Public Schools offer free breakfast to all students.

 What discounts are available to me if I receive food assistance?

 In addition to food funds, SNAP recipients may also access a number of Denver’s premiere museums and cultural centers through the Explorer Pass program, which provides discount general admission to select venues for as low as $1 per person, up to 10 people.

 With the Double Up Food Bucks Colorado program, SNAP users also receive a discount on the food they buy at participating locations using their SNAP EBT (electronic benefit transfer – the card that manages food assistance dollars) cards.

-Finally, youth 18 and under can access free meals during summer months thanks to the Free Summer Meals program.
+Children 18 and younger can access free meals during summer months thanks to the Free Summer Meals program.

-Aging and Disability Resources for Colorado Office is a visible and trusted source of information on the full range of long-term services and support options available to older adults.
-All older Coloradans seeking assistance getting nutritious food can call 1-844-COL-ADRC (1-844-265-2372) for more information.
+The Aging and Disability Resources for Colorado Office is a trusted source for information on long-term services and support options available to older adults.
+Older Coloradans who need help getting access to nutritious food can call 1-844-COL-ADRC (+1 844 265-2372) for more information.

 Access-a-Ride Grocery Delivery Services:

 Home grocery delivery service is available to all Access-a-Ride (AaR) customers.
 RTD is offering this service during the COVID-19 state of emergency to provide current Access-a-Ride customers with a food delivery option that does not require leaving home.
 No fare is required for customers to use this service.
 Grocery pickup is now available from King Soopers, Safeway, Community Ministry Southwest Food Bank, Senior Hub Senior Solutions, and Adams County Food Bank.
 Access-a-Ride customers can continue to book trips for essential purposes, including to purchase groceries.
 Customers must place their grocery order themselves and schedule a pick-up with Access-a-Ride one day in advance.